WeblateOrg/weblate/docs/admin/install/openshift.rst

 .. note::

-   This guide is looking for contributors expereinced with OpenShift, see
+   This guide is looking for contributors experienced with OpenShift, see
    <https://github.com/WeblateOrg/weblate/issues/2889>.

 Weblate supports OpenShift, the needed integration files are in main repository